 “The Future of Energy is Coming…” with Executive Energy Forum Keynote Speaker

-Constellation will be hosting its first-ever Executive Energy Forum on April 1-2 in Houston.
+Constellation will be hosting its third Executive Energy Forum of 2019 on September 9-10 in Boston.
 The event will focus on energy industry outlooks, critical energy management strategies and policy issues affecting customers’ bottom line.

 Tell us about your background in energy.

 I got into energy in 1989 and spent five years consulting for the Cree Indians in Quebec on hydro projects.
 Then I spent two years on efficiency in Santiago, Chile, before jumping into retail power in 1997.
 I rendered the first invoice ever in the sector and still have the floppy disk with that data that I received as a going away present when I left Constellation in 2012.